Trump floats ‘rogue killers’ theory in case of missing journalist following call to Saudi King

 Trump said the king "didn’t really know" what happened to Khashoggi and then added: "I don’t wanna get into his mind.
 But it sounded to me like maybe these could have been rogue killers, who knows."

-"I's an unambiguous greenlight to the world's despots & dictators that they can exact justice however they see fit, wherever they see fit," tweeted Ned Price, a former CIA analyst who left the agency in 2017 to protest what he called the Trump administration's "disregard" for the U.S. intelligence community.
+“It’s an unambiguous green light to the world's despots & dictators that they can exact justice however they see fit, wherever they see fit," tweeted Ned Price, a former CIA analyst who left the agency in 2017 to protest what he called the Trump administration's "disregard" for the U.S. intelligence community.

 Earlier Monday, Trump tweeted that he had dispatched his top diplomat to meet with the king of Saudi Arabia amid demands from Congress to confront the Middle Eastern ally over Khashoggi’s disappearance.